Brickyard 400: Attendance

 At the onset, the Brickyard 400 saw some of the largest crowds in NASCAR history.
 The first running in 1994 saw a sold-out record crowd of over 250,000 spectators.
 Track officials claimed to have received requests for tickets three to four times what they could fulfill, and had to resort to a lottery system to distribute tickets.
 In an effort to prevent the Brickyard 400 from upstaging the Indianapolis 500 in gate attendance, some bleacher seating was removed for the 400, and infield general admission was not offered for the first several years.
 In addition, some infield bleachers were dismantled and infield grass mound seating was closed off to spectators for the first couple of years for safety reasons.
 It was determined that the inside fences and guardrails that existed at the time were not sufficiently robust for the 3,500-pound stock cars.
 In 1996, a new concrete wall and catch fence was built along the inside of the backstretch, and the grass mounds were reopened to spectators.

 After a tire controversy at the 2008 race, subsequent attendance began to sharply decline at the 400.
 Other factors that have been cited include poor sightlines compared to other NASCAR tracks, the overall lack of competition, and uncomfortably hot summer temperatures in July/August.
-In addition, following the change from a track-organized television contract (1994-2000) to a centralized NASCAR television package (since 2001), the local television blackout the Speedway imposed was lifted.
-The track has long been criticized for being poorly-suited for stock cars prompting some fans to choose other tracks.
-The subsequent addition of new races within a 160-mile radius, spaced only weeks apart at Chicagoland and Kentucky, gave fans other options.
+In addition, following the change from a track-organized television contract (1994–2000) to a centralized NASCAR television package (since 2001), the local television blackout the Speedway imposed was lifted.
+The circuit has been criticized for being poorly-suited for stock cars prompting some fans to choose other tracks.
+The subsequent addition of new races within a 160-mile radius, spaced only weeks apart at Chicagoland and Kentucky (both of which are now off the NASCAR schedule), gave fans other options.
 The 2016 race saw fewer than 50,000 people in attendance, leaving nearly 200,000 empty seats.
 In 2020, due to the COVID-19 pandemic, the race was held without spectators.

+Attendance at the 2024 race exceeded 70,000 spectators.
+This was greater than the most recent races on the oval (2018–2019), and more than the 60,000 in attendance for the three road course races (2021–2023).
+Additionally, it marked the first year-over-year attendance growth for the Brickyard 400 since 2002.
+The attendance in 2025 was about the same, reported to be "just under" 70,000 and "down a couple thousand" from 2024.